 Each supermarket loyalty card/app has different pros and cons, but if you make sure that you sign up for each loyalty card/app scheme, you'll start to earn rewards no matter where you shop.

-In the below table we compare the loyalty card/apps provided by Tesco, Sainsbury's, Lidl and ASDA.
-For a more in-depth explanation on how each of the loyalty cards work, see below the table.
+In the below table, we compare the loyalty card/apps provided by supermarkets that allow you to earn money or points when you spend.
+For a more in-depth explanation as to how each of the loyalty cards works, see below the table.

 |Loyalty card app|

-The newest loyalty card/app is from ASDA and unlike Sainsbury's and Tesco which offer points on every purchase, ASDA rewards customers for purchasing selected products and completing certain milestones.
+One of the newest loyalty cards/apps is from ASDA and unlike Sainsbury's and Tesco which offer points on every purchase, ASDA rewards customers for purchasing selected products and completing certain milestones.

 How do you earn ASDA Rewards?